charlesfeng/startup-school-notes/NathanBlecharczyk.md

 Pieces of advice that made a world of difference:

-* Paul Bucheidt -- It's better to have a few users that love you than a thousand that like you.
+* Paul Buchheit -- It's better to have a few users that love you than a thousand that like you.
 Find those few evangelists and build for them.
 * PG: Do things that don't scale.
 Go to New York, meet your users.

 They went to New York, visited their 40 users, talked to them, took them out for beer, etc -- this rapport allowed them to fully curate their properties, change the descriptions/titles, lower the price, etc.